Julian Mond, 3rd Baron Melchett: Personal and family

 The Honourable Kerena Ann Mond and The HonourablePandora Shelley Mond.
 For most of their married life they lived on Tite Street in Chelsea, and on a farm, Courtyard, at Ringstead in Norfolk.
-They built a villa, Casa Melchett, near Formentor in Majorca and used to go for family holidays there.
+They built a villa, Casa Melchett, near Cap de Formentor in Mallorca and used to go for family holidays there.
 Lord Melchett died while on holiday there in June 1973 and was buried in the family mausoleum in St Pancras cemetery, Finchley.
 A memorial service was held for him in Westminster Abbey.
 His estate was valued at slightly over £310,000.